To Heal a Nation

 To Heal a Nation is a 1988 drama television film that tells the true story of Jan Scruggs (played by Eric Roberts), a decorated veteran of the Vietnam War.
 The film was directed by William A. Graham.

 The film was made available on video on January 6, 1993.

 Premise

-In 1979, Scruggs is working for the US Department of Labor.
+In 1979, Scruggs is working for the U.S. Department of Labor.
 He becomes obsessed with the dream of erecting a monument to the people who died in Vietnam.